software-architecture-guild/software-architecture-guild.github.io/content/docs/competencies/modeling/architecture_frameworks/c4_framework.md

 toc: true
 ---

+## TODO
+- C4 framework overview - use original images, keep references to respect the license

 The C4 model is a hierarchical framework designed for visualizing the architecture of software systems.
 It emphasizes clarity and simplicity, making it accessible for both technical and non-technical stakeholders.
 The framework